Anti-Depression – Yoga and its Healing Agents- A Natural Way of Gaining A Positive Mind-Set

 forward.
 Reach your left arm out to your left side, then bend your elbow to fold it behind your back.
 Straighten your right arm above your head, bend at the elbow and bring your right hand over your right shoulder, behind your back.
 The back of your left hand should be against your spine, with your right palm facing towards your spine, reaching for the opposite hand.
 If you can meet your hands behind your back, clasp your fingers.
 Finally, bring your raised arm behind your head, so that your head presses back into the inside of your top arm.
 Remember to keep your spine straight, core engaged, and your head back.
 Close your eyes and stay in this position for

-two minutes and remember to breath deeply.
-When two minutes has passed or the pose becomes
+two minutes and remember to breathe deeply.
+When two minutes have passed or the pose becomes

 too uncomfortable, release your hands, straighten your legs and repeat the pose on the other